espressif/esp-matter/examples/door_lock/README.md

 After commissioning with Apple Home app, the Home app will automatically add a Key to the Apple Wallet, which can be used for unlocking the door.
 ![home_key_add](./img/home_key_add.jpeg) ![unlock](./img/unlock_page.jpeg)

+### Local Controls and Status

+On the M5Stack NanoC6 and NanoH2, press the front button to toggle the lock state.
+The RGB LED indicates the current state:

+- Red: locked
+- Green: unlocked or unlatched
+- Amber: not fully locked
+- Off: unknown state

+The button is connected to GPIO9.
+The NanoC6 RGB LED uses GPIO20 with its power enabled on GPIO19; the NanoH2 RGB LED uses GPIO11 with its power enabled on GPIO10.
+The separate blue LED is not used.